-This is the kind of thing I could eat multiple times a week without getting tired of it.
+This is the kind of thing I can eat multiple times a week without getting tired of it.
 I think the Campbells soup company did something to my brain early on, which means that I instantly associate creamy tomato soup with comfort.
-I love it so much.
 Since the Campbells days though, I have upgraded my tomato soup eating habits.
 I now depend on this homemade version for my tomato soup needs.

 I am obsessed with this tomato soup.
 It hits every spot on a cozy evening at home.
 It’s also really easy to make, and feeds a decent sized crowd pretty easily.
 Make this on those nights when you want your food to hug you.

-At its core, this creamy tomato soup could be embellished with pretty much whatever you want.
-Swap out the tortellini and white beans for gnocchi and Italian sausage.
-Or wild rice and rotisserie chicken.
-Or, one of my personal favourites, just keep it silky smooth and serve it with a whole soft-boiled egg right in the middle.
+This Creamy Tomato Tortellini Soup can be embellished with pretty much whatever you want.
+Swap out the tortellini and white beans for gnocchi and Italian sausage—or wild rice and rotisserie chicken—or keep it silky smooth, and serve it with a whole soft-boiled egg right in the middle.

-Because this creamy tomato tortellini soup has so much other stuff in it, it doesn’t even really need dairy at all.
+Because this Creamy Tomato Tortellini Soup has so much other stuff in it, it doesn’t even really need dairy at all.
 The onions, carrot, and celery blend together to give a smooth creamy vibe.
-I’ve added sour cream here, because I love it.
-But if you choose to leave it out, you won’t be disappointed.
-Just refrain from using a cheese tortellini if you’re going dairy free!
+I’ve added sour cream here because I love it, but if you choose to leave it out, you won’t be disappointed.
+Just don’t use cheese tortellini if you’re going dairy free!

 Whatever you do, DO NOT try to use any low-fat dairy in this soup.
 Tomatoes are acidic, and anything with less than about 35% fat will almost definitely curdle once you add it in.
 I love sour cream, and I feel really confident in it’s stability within this soup, but heavy cream or creme fraîche are also good options.